IvanLim/VehicleDetection/README.md

 If you look at the project video, the bounding boxes around the cars can sometimes be much larger compared to the car.
 I spent time tweaking the parameters for better results, but the alternative would have been stronger filtering and smaller bounding boxes.
 Between a larger bounding box (causing the car the slow down earlier), and a smaller bounding box (an accident might occur), I chose the safer option.

 The Haar Cascade Classifier was really fast, it is a pity that it takes such a long time to train it.
-OpenCV&#39;s hog function was also about 30x faster than the sklearn version as well, but the fact that it produced a collapsed vector made it impossible to subsample so the performance gain isn&#39;t there.
+OpenCV&#39;s hog function was also about 30x faster than the skimage version as well, but the fact that it produced a collapsed vector made it impossible to subsample so the performance gain isn&#39;t there.

 The current solution also does not detect overlapping cars properly.
 They just blend into a giant blob.
 This would be really bad news in the event that the driver is stuck in a bumper-to-bumper traffic jam across multiple lanes.